Introduction

 Importance of Network Visibility

 Network visibility refers to the ability to see and understand what is happening on your network at any given time.
-For industrial environments, where both IT and OT systems are intertwined, having comprehensive visibility is critical.
+For industrial environments, where both IT and OT systems are intertwined, having full visibility is critical.
 It helps in detecting security threats, diagnosing network issues, and ensuring compliance with standards like NIST 800-171, CMMC, and NIS2.

 How NetFlow Enhances Industrial Network Visibility